RamiBI7/Red-Wine-Quality-Classification/README.md

 ## **Correlation Analysis & Feature Importance**
-**Feature transformations enhanced correlations with the target column:**
-* Sulphates correlation increased from 0.199 to 0.283
-* Residual sugar slightly improved from 0.048 to 0.064
-* Negative correlations strengthened for volatile acidity and total sulfur dioxide
+**Correlation Analysis**
+Our analysis of feature correlations with the target variable revealed significant insights.
+Alcohol consistently emerged as the most correlated feature with a score of 0.41.
+Notably, sulphates saw an increase in correlation from 0.199 to 0.283 after transformation, making it the second most correlated feature.
+Additionally, residual sugar's correlation improved slightly from 0.048 to 0.064.
+Negative correlations also strengthened, with volatile acidity increasing from -0.27 to -0.29.
+These transformations enhanced relationships between features and the target variable, potentially improving model performance.

 ![image](https://github.com/user-attachments/assets/79ffb72c-1241-4700-bf77-40ae0f4e518d)

-**Feature importance (SelectKBest scores) showed:**
-* Alcohol remained the most significant feature (score: 317.65)
-* Volatile acidity increased from 126.29 to 147.45
-* Sulphates increased from 66.19 to 139.53
+**Feature importance**
+Using the SelectKBest method, we assessed the importance of features in our dataset.
+Alcohol remained the most significant feature with a score of 317.65, unchanged from the original analysis.
+Volatile acidity's importance increased from 126.29 to 147.45 after transformation, while sulphates rose dramatically from 66.19 to 139.53.
+These changes indicate that our feature engineering efforts not only preserved key relationships but also highlighted others, enhancing our understanding of the factors influencing wine quality.

  ![image](https://github.com/user-attachments/assets/0144aff1-edd9-4fdc-9c51-ad0f850731f5)  ![image](https://github.com/user-attachments/assets/fe64084c-89e3-4040-8e43-08c9c5c44635)  ![image](https://github.com/user-attachments/assets/0614ac4c-12b3-4e51-b692-51e92d325122)